wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.0.1 - 2013/04/22 =
+* Feature: Updated all plugin code to be 100% compatible with the new WP e-Commerce version 3.8.10.
+The plugin is backward compatible with older version to 3.8.5

 = 2.0 - 2013/04/20 =
 * Feature: Newly developed mysql command that makes the Predictive Search Engine results 100% accurate, 100% of the time.
 Install this upgrade and try it out for yourself - you will be absolutely amazed, excited, over the moon like we are about it.
 * Feature: Added 'Pretty URL' support to replace the All Search Results pages parameter driven URLS